wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 #### Auto-correcting typed characters

-You can implement auto-correcting of typed characters with using `PA2OtpUtil.validateAndCorrectTypedCharacter()` function in screens, where user suppose to enter an activation, or recovery code.
+You can implement auto-correcting of typed characters with using `PA2OtpUtil.validateAndCorrectTypedCharacter()` function in screens, where user is suppose to enter an activation or recovery code.
 This technique is possible due to fact, that Base32 is specially constructed that doesn't contain visually confusing characters.
 For example, `1` (number one) and `I` (capital I) are confusing, so only `I` is allowed.
 The benefit is that provided function can correct typed `1` and translate it to `I`.

 Here's an example how to iterate over the string and validate it character by character: